legendary-warriors-warriors-kings

 The Sword as Soul

-"The sword is the soul of the samurai" (武士の魂は刀, bushi no tamashii wa katana) wasn't merely poetic metaphor.
+"The sword is the soul of the samurai" (武士の魂は刀, bushi no tamashii wa katana) was not merely poetic metaphor.
 A samurai's sword was inseparable from their identity and honor.
 Carrying a katana brought enormous responsibility—drawing it inappropriately could mean death.
 Many believed swords possessed spirits, especially famous blades with names and histories.
 Swords were treated with reverence, properly displayed, and handled with ritual respect.
 Famous swords received names, treating them as entities rather than objects.

 The Daishō: The Paired Swords

 Samurai typically carried two swords: the katana (longer, blade length 60+ cm) and the wakizashi (shorter companion, blade length 30–60 cm).
 Together, the daishō (大小, meaning "big-little") symbolized the samurai's status and readiness.
-The katana was the primary battlefield and self-defense weapon; the wakizashi served as a backup, used indoors, and for seppuku (ritual suicide).
+The katana was the primary battlefield and self-defense weapon; the wakizashi served as a backup, was used indoors, and was employed for seppuku (ritual suicide).
 Only samurai could legally carry the daishō, visibly marking social status in Edo-period Japan.

 Bushidō: The Way of the Warrior